vedant-jaiswal/Gator-Taxi/README.md

 This README provides an overview of the GatorTaxi project.
 For a more detailed understanding of the code and its workings, refer to the source code files.

-For any questions or issues, please contact the author, Vedant Jaiswal, at vedantjaiswal@ufl.edu.
+For any questions or issues, please contact me (Vedant Jaiswal), at vedantjaiswal@ufl.edu.